SorenHolstHansen/squeeel/README.md

 ## Examples

 Try going into the examples/postgres/basic, start a postgres database, and run the migration in the migration file.
-After that, run `bun run index.ts`, then (possibly after restarting your lsp), you should now have the right types for the query results.
+After that, run `bun build index.ts --target bun`, then (possibly after restarting your lsp), you should now have the right types for the query results.